Avy-Dawgs/.github/profile/README.md

 B.S.
 Computer Engineering, Minor Physics at the University of Utah.

 ## Project Overview
-The user will configure a search area on a laptop or tablet running ground control software and will use this software to launch the drone.
+Our system consists of an autonomous drone, and a base station device (laptop or tablet) running ground control software.
-The drone will autonomously scan the configured search area and will send back RSSI readings which will create a heatmap on the ground control software's map.
+The user of the system will use the ground control software to configure a search area and launch the drone.
-The drone will also determine the victim locations algorithmically, sending these coordinates back to the ground control software.
+Upon launch, the drone will autonomously scan the search area, sending RSSI readings back to the base station, which will create a heatmap on the ground control software's map.
-The user can use the heatmap to manually identify victim locations, or they can use automated victim locations.
+The drone will also determine the victim locations algorithmically, sending estimated victim coordinates back to the base station.

 ### Motivation
 Our motivation is to save the lives of skiers who get caught in the unfortunate event of a avalanche.